 gone to Rohtang Pass not mind the punishment?
 Give two reasons.

 Ans.
-The eleven boys and
+The eleven boys and girls who had

-the first time and hence enjoyed a lot.
+time and hence enjoyed a lot.

 The author says that there were no mobile